Priorities and Planning

 - The Fish Philosophy, (values education framework)

 - Whole school assessment using AITSL Standards and the School Improvement Tool.

 Our foundation year annual report highlights our achievements and events as well as the expected student performance data.
 It is worth keeping in mind the foundation annual report does not benefit from substantial comparative data or analysis.
 Our YBPS students arrived from around a dozen different educational facilities bringing with them many different understandings and perspectives of schools and achievement levels.

 The YBPS Annual Report 2015 demonstrates the growth across all areas and measures in our second year of operation.
 Whilst our student population exceeded predicted growth our consolidation of learning strategies and school programs continued successfully.
 A viable measure of our learning achievement will emerge from our third year, (2016), when value-added cohort data analysis will be available.

-The YBPS Annual Report 2017 reflects on the progress that has been made towards the recommendations from the Independent Public School review (November 2016) as well as provide an account of student achievement and progress, the learning environment, quality of staff, relationships and partnerships as well as the financial position of the school.
+The YBPS Annual Report 2017 reflects on the progress that has been made towards the recommendations from the Independent Public School review (November 2016) as well as providing an account of student achievement and progress, the learning environment, quality of staff, relationships and partnerships.